-Travel by train between Amsterdam, Netherlands and London, United Kingdom is: Partially open.
+Travel by train between Amsterdam, Netherlands and London, United Kingdom is: Fully open.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 22/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to London closer to your date of departure here.
+The above information was last checked on 03/07/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train between Amsterdam and London closer to your date of departure here.

-Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of United Kingdom

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Amsterdam, you have a couple of train stations you can depart from including Amsterdam Centraal and Amsterdam Sloterdijk.
-When you arrive in London, your train can arrive in train stations including London Victoria, London Euston and London Kings Cross.
+When taking the train from Amsterdam to London, you can choose to depart from train stations like Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+Your route can end in train stations such as London Victoria, London Euston and London Kings Cross.

-Omio customers travelling this route book their trains from Amsterdam Centraal to London Victoria.
+Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in London Victoria.

-Passengers booking this trip most frequently board their trains from Amsterdam Centraal and need to travel around 0.6 miles (916 m) from the city centre to get to this train station.
+Passengers booking this route most frequently board their trains from Amsterdam Centraal and need to travel around 0.9 miles (1.4 km) from the city centre to get to this train station.

 Here are some other resources that might have the information you need